-Sustainability: A sustainable community effectively balances economic, social, cultural and environmental interests in order to meet the needs of the present generation without compromising the ability of future generations to meet their needs.
+Sustainability: A sustainable community effectively balances economic, social, cultural, and environmental interests to meet the needs of the present generation without compromising the ability of future generations to meet their needs.

-Resilience: A resilient community has the capacity to adapt to changes such as shifting demographics and housing affordability, and "bounce back" from events such as economic downturns and the effects of a changing climate (for example, more frequent and intense storms, temperature increases or sea level rise).
+Resilience: A resilient community has the capacity to adapt to changes such as shifting demographics and housing affordability, and "bounce back" from events such as economic downturns and the effects of a changing climate (for example, more frequent and intense storms, wildfires, temperature increases or drought).